Friday, 19 July 2024

 Starting with a long wooden picture frame and some polystyrene I began playing with ideas.
 Having weathered the underside of the truck with the intention of it being visible I eventually had them both sat in a roadside ditch.
 The bank behind them would contain a hedgerow and some trees.

-Happy that the AK textured paste colours would serve as a dark enough base colour under the hedgerow, static grass of various lengths were added with an applicator over PVA glue.
+Happy that the AK textured paste colours would serve as a dark enough shadow base colour under the hedgerow, with the aid of PVA glue various lengths of static grass were added with an applicator.

-AK Asphalt paste was then added to the main road surface and smoothed out.
+AK acrylic asphalt paste added to the main road surface

-A recess was cut out for a telegraph pole base and much test fitting of the vehicles, bushes, and trees took place until final placement was marked out with cocktail sticks.
+A hole was made for a telegraph pole base and much test fitting of the vehicles, bushes, and trees took place until final placement was marked out with cocktail sticks.

-Over a few evenings the hedgerow slowly took shape.
-I used scenic products from Mininatur, MK35 and the beautifully hand-crafted trees and bushes from Robert Benasiewicz.
+Over a few evening sessions the hedgerow slowly took shape.
+I used scenic products from Mininatur, MK35, and the beautifully hand-crafted trees and bushes from Robert Benasiewicz.

 To combat the unnatural shine from some of the scenic materials, various mixes of water diluted Tamiya acrylics were mixed up and airbrushed on.
-Starting with shadow coat mixes of grey and flat earth over exposed areas of earth on the verge and gradually moving up to raised areas in Buff, these were followed by various tones of greens onto the static grass and foliage.
+Starting with shadow coat mixes of grey and flat earth over exposed areas of earth on the verge, gradually moving up to raised areas highlighted in Buff.
+These were followed by various airbrushed tones of greens onto the static grass and foliage.
 The darkest shade being Dark green, through Nato Green and Light Green down to handmade mixes of yellow and blue to create the most vibrant tones.

 Flat earth and Buff mixes were airbrushed over the edges of the road where it attracted the least traffic, and a very diluted misted layer was airbrushed over all the vegetation to rid it of any unnatural sheen.

-Temporary marks have been made to simulate the tyres dragging the road surface as they were pushed off the road by a dozer.
-The truck marks would show two straightforward parallel marks, but I suspect the trailer would have first pivoted on its draw bar dragging those wheels in an arc first before the rear wheels followed when pushed again by the dozer.
+Temporary marks have been made to simulate the tyres marking the road surface as they were pushed off the road by a dozer.
+These will be worked on more as the scene progresses.
+The truck marks would naturally show two straightforward parallel marks, but I suspect the trailer would have first pivoted on its draw bar dragging those wheels in an arc first before the rear wheels were pushed again by the dozer.
 I will test the theory with two sets of axles attached with a draw bar to see what marks would show if the truck was pushed off first, followed by the trailer.

 No comments: